25 ways to advertise your event for FREE

-Many groups will have had advertising or marketing budget as part of any event, particularly if it is a major one.
-But how can you get some publicity and get the word out there without spending money - or squeezing as much value from the little money you have?
+Many groups budget for advertising or marketing costs as part of their events, particularly major ones.
+But how can you get publicity without spending any money?
+And how can you squeeze maximum value from the money you do have?

-Even if you do have an advertising budget - no matter what size - you should still be looking for any way to leverage that paid advertising with some free promotion.
+Even if you have an advertising budget - no matter what size - you should be looking for ways to leverage that paid advertising with free promotion.

-Here are some tips - some obvious, some that take a little bit of work - but all that can help to get some more backsides on seats or people through the gate at your next function.
-These are only the start.
-You should use this as a base and see how many other ideas you can add to it.
+Here are some tips - some obvious, some requiring a little bit of work - designed to help you to get more backsides on seats or people through the gate at your next function.
+Use these as a starting point and see how many other ideas you can add.

-The first place to start is with your members and supporters.
-Use your meetings, regular communications and newsletters to let them know about an event and encourage them to tell their friends and friends of friends.
-Word of mouth is still one of the most powerful selling tools because it also comes with a reliable, credible endorsement.
+Start with your members and supporters.
+Use your meetings, regular communications, newsletters, Facebook page, Twitter feed and Instagram account to let them know about your event and encourage them to tell their friends and friends of friends.
+Word of mouth is still one of the most powerful selling tools because it comes with a reliable, credible endorsement.

 Even better, get the people who are spreading the word to carry books of tickets so that the transaction can be completed in one simple operation.
 If you do this you'll have to make regular checks to see who's sold how many, in order to calculate how many tickets remain and ensure the money comes in.